dudi709/big-data-journal-citations/README.md

 For this project, we utilized the [OpenAlex](https://openalex.org/) and [arXiv datasets](https://www.kaggle.com/datasets/Cornell-University/arxiv).
 The purpose of the project is to investigate the impact of publishing an article in a journal on the number of citations received by the article.
-The [data_proccessing-big_data.ipynb](./data_proccessing-big_data.ipynb) file contains the data collection and processing procedures. ------------ Add here an explanation of the data review file ------------.
+The [data_proccessing-big_data.ipynb](./data_proccessing-big_data.ipynb) file contains the data collection and processing procedures.
+The [Results_and_Visualizations.ipynb](./Results_and_Visualizations.ipynb) file contains the analysis and visualizations of the results.
 ------------ Add here a link and explanation to the PDF of the mini-article we will write ------------.